hector-sab/hectorsabblog/content/en/til/2023-01-09_better-indendation-in-vim/index.md

 # Alternatives

 As correctly pointed out by [Jamie](https://mastodon.online/@suprjami@fosstodon.org) and [Marcel Bischoff](https://mastodon.online/@hrbf@mastodon.social) on [mastodon](https://mastodon.online/@hector_sab/109664369612200712), there are two other options for indenting that are more vimistic than this remap.
-Choose whatever fits you best :)
+Use what fits you best :)

 ## Specify number of indentations